Vladislav-Savenkov/repo-metadata/README.md

 - `[files]`
   - `allowed_extensions`: list of extensions treated as code.
 If omitted, `tree_sitter.extension_language_map` keys are used.
   - `allowed_filenames`: extensionless filenames that are always included (e.g., Makefile, Dockerfile).
+  - `include_languages`: optional list of language names to pass to cloc (`--include-lang`).
+When set, LOC and language distribution are computed only for these languages (overridable via `--include-lang` CLI flag).
 - `[tree_sitter]`
   - `language_packages`: Python packages with grammars installable via `fetch-grammars`.
   - `extension_language_map`: mapping from file extension to language (keys normalized to lowercase with a dot).